alexaymehra/cpu-8-bit/README.md

 ## Todo
-- Wire all components together in CPU module
 - Write test programs for CPU module
 - Verify correction function of full CPU
 - Add documentation on github